appgardenstudios/hyaline/www/content/docs/explanation/check-current.md

 ![Overview](_img/check-current-overview.svg)

-TODO explanation of image
+In this diagram you can see on the left we have our set of desired documents and sections defined in the config, and on the right we have our actual documents and sections that were extracted into our current data set.
+Hyaline pulls both sets of documents and sections in and runs a series of checks, calling out to an LLM when necessary.
+Hyaline then compiles the results and outputs them so they can be acted along.

-TODO link to Extract Current and output results reference page
+Please see [Extract Current](./extract-current.md), the [Configuration Reference](../reference/config.md), and the [Results Reference](../reference/results.md) documentation for more details.

-There are 4 primary checks that Hyaline can perform on current documentation:
+Note that there are 4 primary checks that Hyaline can perform on current documentation:
 * Check that the desired documents and sections exists in the configuration
 * Check that documents and sections marked as required in the configuration actually exist
 * Check that documents and sections match the purpose stated in the configuration